ECP-WarpX/picsar/README.md

 ------------------------------------------

 Input files are read by PICSAR at the beginning of a run and contain all the required simulation information.
-They should be in the same repository and rename `input_file.pixr`.
+They should be in the same repository and renamed `input_file.pixr`.

 Examples of input files can be found in the directory `example_decks_fortran`.